-Principia delivers a vigorous, experiential, handwrought education to students from preschool all the way through college.
+Principia delivers a vigorous, experiential, hands-on education to students from preschool through college.
 Our integrated approach to academic and co-curricular activities challenges students to develop and apply new skills, make connections across disciplines, and prepare for success at the next level of learning and work.

 To this end, we have crafted specific, interdisciplinary programs that develop globally aware and spiritually grounded thinkers and leaders, able to meet the challenges of the 21st century and flourish within our rapidly changing, international knowledge economy.

 We believe that integrated, experiential learning trips promote exponential growth in students’ depth of understanding, confidence, and character development.
 That’s why Principia School incorporates tailored travel opportunities into its curriculum at every level of the School:

 - From grades 5 through 11, every class participates in a weeklong curricular trip each spring—in the U.S. or overseas.
 (The senior class focuses on senior projects during that week, and the younger grades take overnight trips to destinations within the Midwest throughout the year.)

 - Every fall, Upper School students head into nature on “expeditionary” learning adventures that offer opportunities to strengthen character, leadership, and teamwork.

 - In addition, we offer optional curricular and service learning trips to Upper School students (at highly subsidized rates).

 Your contribution to these experiential learning opportunities supports educational excellence and increases students' enthusiasm for lifelong learning.